care101/HybridGraph/README.md

 ##5.
 Publications
 <!-- * Zhigang Wang, Yu Gu, Yubin Bao, Ge Yu, Jeffrey Xu Yu.
 Hybrid Pulling/Pushing for I/O-Efficient Distributed and Iterative Graph Computing. to appear in SIGMOD2016. -->

+##6.
+Contact
+If you encounter any problem with HybridGraph, please feel free to contact (wangzhiganglab AT gmail.com).